 Acrylic and fiberglass are the most common tub materials.
 These tubs are lightweight, affordable, and easy to install—which is why they’re so attractive for DIY renovations.
 Fiberglass tubs are more durable than acrylic, though these materials are not as long lasting compared to some others.

-Steel and cast-iron tubsare heavy duty and resilient.
-They typically have porcelain coats, and you can refinish them when the coat starts to wear and show its age.
+Steel and cast-iron tubs are heavy-duty and resilient.
+They typically have porcelain coats and can be refinished when the coat starts to wear and show its age.
 But these tubs are incredibly heavy, sometimes requiring an entire team to maneuver one into an upstairs bathroom.

-Beyond jets, comfortable contours, and large capacities, some other features could make one bathtub better for your renovation than others.
+Beyond jets, comfortable contours, and large capacities, some other features could make one bathtub better for a particular renovation than others.

 - Built-in overflows drain the water out of the tub once it reaches a specific level.
 This feature can prevent water damage caused by a forgetful bather.

-- Some tubs come predrilled for hardware, allowing you to install a spout (and sometimes a shower head) without drilling through your new tub.
+- Some tubs come predrilled for hardware, allowing a spout to be installed (and sometimes a shower head) without drilling through the new tub.
 Simply order the tub and the trim to match it.